 Expertise also increases her damage and healing, making Serenity even more powerful.

-Haste doesn’t do much for Meiko other than reduce Earthfist Barrage’s channel time and Stone Shield’s cooldown.
+Haste doesn’t do anything for Meiko other than reduce Earthfist Barrage’s channel time and Stone Shield’s cooldown.
 But, due to the stone shield maintenance talents and Guardian’s Fluidity, these effects aren’t that useful compared to other stats.
+Haste is bad on Meiko, unless running a Barrage-based build.

 Spirit increases the frequency of her ultimate slightly, offers refunds on combo charges, and most importantly Spirit Armor.
 Meiko’s ultimate is poor compared to other Heroes, but Spirit Armor increases tankiness significantly.
-At around 20% Spirit, the armor buff is practically permanent.
+At around 20% Spirit, the armor buff has practically 100% uptime.

-On top of that, spirit refunds give her extra stone shields through Unwavering Spirit, and makes Warden much more comfortable.
+On top of that, spirit refunds give her extra stone shields, and makes Warden much more comfortable.
 Spirit should be pushed until the diminishing returns start getting heavy.

 All substats increase the total health of Stone Shield by 2% per 1% of each stat.